Skip to main content

 A license that never expires.
 Even if you cancel your subscription or the beat is removed, your right to use it remains valid forever.

-A track a producer highlights at the top of their artist profile.
+A track a producer highlights at the top of their producer profile.
 Only one track can be pinned at a time.

 The career-level management hub for producers.
-Includes catalog management, earnings, activity feed, progress tracking, and leaderboards.
+Includes catalog management, earnings, activity tracking, progress, and leaderboards.
 See Producer Dashboard.

-A portfolio feature on artist profiles where producers can showcase their work on tracks released outside BeatPass, linked via Spotify.
+A portfolio feature on producer profiles where producers can showcase Spotify-linked work released outside BeatPass.
 See Professional Credits.

 Q–R